 3.1 Tourist Sites Survey

-To understand the tourism potential and cultural significance of Gautala Autramghat Wildlife Sanctuary (GAWLS), a comprehensive inventory of tourist sites within and around the sanctuary was prepared.
+To understand the tourism potential and cultural significance of GAWLS, a comprehensive inventory of tourist sites within and around the sanctuary was prepared.
 A total of 39 sites were documented through field visits, secondary literature, and local consultations.
 These sites encompass a wide range of categories, including religious shrines and temples, waterfalls and natural springs, scenic viewpoints, and archaeological heritage structures such as caves and forts.
 Each location holds unique ecological, historical, or cultural value, while also attracting different types of visitors such as pilgrims, trekkers, heritage enthusiasts, and casual tourists.
 However, most sites face varying degrees of anthropogenic pressure in the form of overcrowding, littering, ritual activities, or unregulated tourism.
 The details of these sites, along with their significance and associated concerns, are presented in Table 1.

 Table 1.
-Inventory of Tourist Sites in Gautala Autramghat Wildlife Sanctuary (GAWLS)
+Inventory of Tourist Sites in Gautala Autramghat Wildlife Sanctuary